Looking to invest in the future? Enter electric vehicles. Diversify your investment with these best electric vehicle ETFs.

 ETFs are open to investment from the direct public, or through a fund manager who keeps track of which funds you have invested in.

-Investment in single stocks have a ton of drawbacks: when this one company does bad, an entire investment group gets kicked when its down.
+Investment in single stocks has a ton of drawbacks: when this one company does bad, an entire investment group gets kicked when it’s down.

 But investment in an ETF avoids this, by spreading the investment out.

 ETFs are more likely to be a hit.
 ETF investment is like trying to hit a target from a distance: with a spread-out shot, you are more likely to hit the right spots.

 See Related: 21 Best ESG ETFs to Invest In Today

 ETFs don’t just put an investor’s money into a single stock, but the investment gets spread out through several successful companies who all share the same idea.
 In this case, electric vehicles are the concept the specific funds will apply to – although there are many other ETF types.

 Investment in an ETF can be done through a fund manager, but ETF investments are also open to the public.

 This was not the case decades ago, though today investment in an ETF is a very fast and easy process.

 Exchange-traded funds are one of the easiest ways to invest in the here and now.